eISSN: 3049-0677

 Authors:

-- Must declare all financial and non-financial relationships that could be perceived to influence their work.
+• Authors must disclose all financial and non-financial relationships that may appear to influence their work.

 Editors and Reviewers: